Employment Probation Period: Small Business Guide (+ Policy Template)

 - List some or all of the benefits that will be received following the successful completion of the probationary period.

-- You can also include what is expected of the employee during the probation period, any documentation the employee will receive, such as the company handbook, and any performance reviews that will be performed.
+- Also include what is expected of the employee during the probation period, any documentation the employee will receive, such as the company handbook, and any performance reviews that will be performed.

 Step 4: Seek Legal Advice